Leptogenesis in a Left-Right Symmetric Model with double seesaw: Leptogenesis

-The numerical solution to our leptogenesis Boltzmann equations is plotted in Fig.~\ref{fig:10}.
-Here, we use the mass hierarchy for our analysis as $m_{N_1}=10^{13}~\text{GeV}$, $m_{N_2}=10^{14}~\text{GeV}$ and $m_{N_3}=5\times10^{14}~\text{GeV}$.
-For such a hierarchy, we can safely neglect the contributions of $N_{2,3}$ decay to asymmetry, as any asymmetry created from their decay is washed out by the time when the universe reaches $T=m_{N_1}$.
+The numerical solution to BEs for the NO case is plotted in Fig.~\ref{fig:10}.
+Here, right-handed neutrino mass hierarchy used is: $m_{N_1}=10^{13}~\text{GeV}$, $m_{N_2}=10^{14}~\text{GeV}$ and $m_{N_3}=5\times10^{14}~\text{GeV}$.
+For such a hierarchy, we can safely neglect the contributions of $N_{2,3}$ decay to asymmetry, as any asymmetry created from their decay is washed out by the time when the Universe reaches $T=m_{N_1}$.
 For our analysis, we assume zero initial asymmetry for leptons, and also we begin with a negligible $N_1$ number density $(N_1(z\rightarrow0)=0)$ instead of a thermal abundance $(N_1(z\rightarrow0)=N_1^{eq}(z\rightarrow0))$.
-However, we see that our initial conditions do not necessarily change the final asymmetry value, and the same results are obtained for a thermal $N_1$ abundance too.
-From the plot, one may see that the overall dynamics of all the interactions play out in such a way that a remnant asymmetry is present in the leptonic sector.
+However, we see that our initial conditions do not necessarily change the final asymmetry value, and the same results are obtained for a thermal $N_1$ abundance, too.
+From the plots, one may see that the overall dynamics of all the interactions play out in such a way that a remnant asymmetry, as required, is present in the leptonic sector.
 We then assume that this asymmetry is successfully transferred to the baryons via sphalerons, and the obtained final baryon asymmetry is close to the required value.